 The quint for this reading is The Tower, alerting me to the fact that I really do need to shift this weight or it will find a way of shifting itself through ill health.
 The Tower corresponds to Mars, the action planet, so in addition to changing my eating habits, I should try to move a bit (or rather a LOT!) more.

 The situation is represented by the Taurean Knight of Pentacles.
-Oh yes, I’ve been positively Taurean in the way I’ve been eating through the winter months and it’s starting to show around the waist line.
+Oh yes, I’ve been positively Taurean in the way I’ve been eating through the winter months and it’s starting to show around the waistline.
 Me no likey.
 It’s that horrible feeling I get that there is something in the WAY when I bend down to tie my shoes.
 Not only is this annoying but belly fat is precisely the kind of fat we want to avoid if we wish to stay healthy.

 Then there is the challenge card, 2 of Wands (Mars in Aries).
 Martian energy from The Tower is repeated here, so the need to DO something about the winter weight gain is reiterated.

 Another 2 (2 of Pentacles/Jupiter in Capricorn) is found in the action advice card.
-Two 2’s tells me (again) that I need to attack the weight gain on two fronts: diet and exercise.
+Two 2 tell me (again) that I need to attack the weight gain on two fronts: diet and exercise.
 It also tells me to be flexible in my approach.
 I don’t need to be fixated on one type of diet, the important thing to do now is to change the things I know could potentially damage my health.

 The shadow card is the 6 of Cups (Sun in Scorpio), showing me that the overeating that I seem to succumb to every year during the winter months has its root in how I feel.
 I’m not surprised because I’ve been aware of the SADS element for many years now.
 That is also a reason why I cut myself some slack.
 Come February and the light returning, I also seem to find a way of reining myself back in and shed the unwanted extra pounds.

 Last year (in a personal XIII Death year), my method of choice was rather extreme with the 5:2 diet.
-While the need for drastic measures are indicated (as per The Tower), the two 2’s here also point to a need for keeping the balance and in a Temperance personal year, finding the Middle Way becomes more important.
+While the need for drastic measures is indicated (as per The Tower), the two 2’s here also point to a need for keeping the balance and in a Temperance personal year, finding the Middle Way becomes more important.
 Perhaps nailing this will even help prevent my weight from fluctuating quite so much next winter… We shall see.

 After doing this reading, I feel OK to go ahead with the 16:8 diet but I will focus more on my health and wellbeing than on rapid weight loss.
 I will also take some time to meditate on the emotional component.